 Refundability is key to the EITC’s success, especially at the state level.
 If a credit is refundable, taxpayers receive a refund for the portion of the credit that exceeds their income tax bill.
 Refundable credits can therefore be used to help offset all taxes paid, not just income taxes, thereby offsetting some of the regressive effects of state and local sales, excise, and property taxes.

-To date, nearly two-thirds of the states (29 states plus D.C.) offer state EITCs based on the federal credit (see Appendix).
-All of the states except Minnesota allow taxpayers to calculate their EITC as a percentage of the federal credit (Minnesota’s credit is structured as a percentage of income rather than a percent of the federal credit).
-This approach of linking state credits to the federal makes it easy for states taxpayers to claim the credit (since they have already calculated the amount of their federal credit) and straightforward for state tax administrators.
+To date, nearly two-thirds of states (30 states plus the District of Columbia and Puerto Rico) offer EITCs based on the federal credit (see Appendix).
+With a few exceptions (California, Minnesota, and Washington State), most taxpayers calculate their state-level EITC as a percentage of the federal credit.
+This approach of linking state credits to the federal makes it easy for states’ taxpayers to claim the credit (since they have already calculated the amount of their federal credit) and straightforward for state tax administrators.
 However, states vary dramatically in the generosity of their credits.
-The EITC provided by the District of Columbia, for example, amounts to 40 percent of the federal credit (100 percent for workers without dependents in the home), while five states have credits that are worth less than 10 percent of the federal credit.
-Six states (Delaware, Hawaii, Ohio, Oklahoma, South Carolina, and Virginia) allow only a non-refundable credit, limiting the ability of the credit to offset regressive state and local taxes.
+The EITC provided by the District of Columbia, for example, amounts to 40 percent of the federal credit this year and is set to increase to 100 percent of federal by tax year 2026, matching their existing 100 percent of federal for workers without dependents in the home).
+Meanwhile, five states have credits that are worth less than 10 percent of the federal credit.
+Five states (Hawaii, Missouri, Ohio, South Carolina, and Virginia) allow only a non-refundable credit, limiting the ability of the credit to offset regressive state and local taxes.
+Just this year, Delaware lawmakers signed legislation to allow EITC recipients to choose a non-refundable credit of up to 20 percent or a refundable credit of up to 4.5 percent of the federal EITC and Oklahoma restored the refundability of its EITC.

 New Trends and Forward Momentum